 Skip to main content

 Many modern websites load content dynamically with JavaScript.
-Screenshotly provides two mechanisms to ensure content is fully rendered before capturing.
+Screenshotly provides several mechanisms to ensure content is fully rendered before capturing.

 Delay parameter

-The delay parameter specifies how many milliseconds to wait after the page loads before taking the screenshot:
+The delay parameter specifies how many milliseconds to wait after the page loads before taking the screenshot (0–10000):

 const screenshot = await client.capture({